Skip to main content

 • Start product line development

-• define the structure of the feature model
+• Define the feature model structure

 • Add constraints between features

-• Check feature model integrity
+• Check the consistency of the feature model

-goal image
+Goal image

 Start product line development